 When you are able to breathe, start coughing to expel the choking object.

-With severe or complete obstruction the victim may become unresponsive and not breathing.
-It is mainly because lack of oxygen supply to the brain.
+With severe or complete airway obstruction the victim may become unresponsive and stop breathing.
+It is mainly due to lack of oxygen to the brain.
 In this scenario, you must supply oxygen to the brain, else the victim might die.

 In our body, oxygen is supplied via the blood.
 Therefore you should activate the circulation system by doing CPR (Cardiopulmonary resuscitation or chest compressions).